chuksdsilent/markdown-tutorial/tutorial/ReadMe.md

 # Basics of Markdown

 ## Header
-There are diferent header lever starting from 1 to 6
+There are diferent header level starting from 1 to 6 just like HTML
 # Header 1
 ## Header 2
 ### Header 3